How can I feel happier and less

 You’re still burning the candle at both ends.
 You’re still fixing everybody else’s problems.
 Even worse, the long-term strategy stuff you really want to work on keeps getting pushed back and back again, forever.

-The secrets to getting unstuck, taking control and making business fun again:
+How to get unstuck, take control and make business fun again:

 You’re not alone in this problem.
 Many small business owners feel frustrated, stuck and overwhelmed in business on a daily basis.